 File for office with the City’s Election Division through either option:

 (A) Declaration and fee.
-Candidates submit filing forms along with a fee ($30 Commissioner and Auditor)/ $50 Mayor)
+Candidates submit filing forms along with a fee ($50 for Mayor/ $30 for Commissioner and Auditor)

 (B) Nominating Petition.
 Candidates file a prospective petition, collect 100 valid signatures and then file the completed petition along with the other candidate filing forms.
 No fee is required.